Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Commoner.md

   - Commoner
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Commoner.md|Commoner]]
 *Source: Monster Manual p.
-345, Curse of Strahd, Eberron: Rising from the Last War, Tasha's Cauldron of Everything.
+345, Curse of Strahd, Eberron: Rising from the Last War, Tasha's Cauldron of Everything, Vecna: Eve of Ruin.
 Available in the SRD and the Basic Rules.*

 Commoners include peasants, serfs, slaves, servants, pilgrims, merchants, artisans, and hermits.